-An RPG on the Wii, developed by imageepoch, the studio behind the Luminous Arc series.Developed under the title Project Ray, it shares the same project title with another game by the same developers, Sands Of Destruction.
+An RPG on the Wii, developed by imageepoch.Developed under the title Project Ray, it shares the same project title with another game by the same developers, Sands of Destruction.
 Arc Rise Fantasia, however, in essence, can be considered a title in spirit of the Luminous Arc series, because of a handful of similarities with it.

 Tropes presented by Arc Rise Fantasia: